Weather: A warm, mostly dry weekend, but monitoring coastal storm Wednesday

 Two coastal storms will pass next week.
 The first will be Monday, as low pressure goes off the Virginia coast and turns to the northeast.
 It will be all rain for us, heaviest in Cape May County.
 Cold high pressure will move from the Canadian Prairies to Eastern Canada.
 This will pump cold air into the Northeast, but it will be too little, too late for a flip over to snow.

-Meanwhile, the Global Forecast System (GFS), American model, shows a weak storm moving more easterly, staying further offshore.
+Meanwhile, the Global Forecast System, American model, shows a weak storm moving more easterly, staying farther offshore.
 Likely, rain would flip to snow, but how much it would accumulate remains unknown.

 Coastal flooding ranges from nuisance to destructive.
 South Jersey has seen it all.
 From Sup…